-And in a minute, you’ll know why.
-It’s one thing to write great content, but it’s another thing to get it read and ranked — which is where nailing the title comes in.
-Titles are what sell the content.
-They represent it in search engines, in email, and on social media.
+By reading a catchy article title – and in a minute, you’ll know why.
+It’s one thing to write great content, but it’s another thing to get it to read and ranked — which is where nailing the title comes in.
+Catchy article titles are what sell the content.
+They represent it in search engines, in an email, and on social media.
 It’s no surprise, then, that one of the most common questions we get is around crafting titles.

 You have written a great article infusing facts and insights from a niche to benefit a target group of audience.
 Though your mental energy drained out, the outcome is impressive.
 However, it will deliver results when it will fetch views, and your happiness will double up.

 Blog titles or article headlines should be specific, expressive and communicative.
 Titles should reflect the content of blog posts and articles which relate to their target audience.
 A great headline should communicate a benefit and convey a message to the reader.
 It should address a specific need of the reader in a specific way.
 For example, the title “Why Beauticians and Makeup Artists Should Have a Mobile Website” refers to the benefits of having a website to a target audience comprising beauticians and makeup artists.